UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 ---

-## Color can be used to highlight specific features of a visualization
+## Colour can be used to highlight specific features of a visualization

 ``` python
 top_day = donations.groupby('week_day')['sum'].sum().idxmax()